top of page

 Healing Sexual Trauma with Psilocybin

 While we do not condone or promote illegal activity, we see the need for accurate education and safety support in preparation for the potential legal changes ahead.
-Mystic Jasper uses a sovereignty and community care approach to promote wellbeing.
-Mystic Jasper does not provide illegal substances.
+Mama de la Myco uses a sovereignty and community care approach to promote wellbeing.
+Mama de la Myco does not provide illegal substances.
 All content and information on this website is for informational and educational purposes only, does not constitute medical advice.

 Why does sexual assault survivorship often go unsupported?